doofin/hugo-docs-theme/exampleSite/content/docs/others/_index.md

 +++
-title = "another Docs"
+title = "Another Docs"
 weight = 2
 +++

-This is another page under the "docs" section of the site.
-You can add your own documentation content here.
+This is another page under the `docs/others/_index.md` as an example of section index page.